RasmusBruhn/termite-dmg/README.md

 To enable JSON support use the get_json_interface function to get the strings of the JSON interface .h and .cpp files.
 These must be saved on the compiler path as "termite-json.h" and "termite-json.cpp" respectively.

+To generate the schema generation run the run the .export_schema method to receive the JSON object with the schema.

 ## Examples